hbrouwer/mesh-examples/boolean_functions/README.md

 ```

 Note that the error function that is minimized is the sum of squares
-function defined as: `1/2 sum_j (y_j - d_j) ^ 2`
+function defined as: `1/2 sum_j (y_j - d_j) ^ 2`.

-You can now examine the output for each of the training items (use `items`
+You can now examine the output for each of the training items.
+Use `items`
-to list all items) using the `testItem` command.
-Has the network
+to list all items, and use the `testItem` command to inspect individual
-successfully learned the \textsc{AND} function?
-What was your criterion for
+examples (by name or number).
+Has the network successfully learned the
-this decision?
+**AND** function?
+What was your criterion for this decision?

 Assume the following success criterion: activation `>0.6` corresponds to
 `1`, and activation `<0.4` corresponds to `0`.
 We can factor this criterion
-into the error function by typing `set ZeroErrorRadius 0.4'.
+into the error function by typing `set ZeroErrorRadius 0.4`.
 Retrain the
-network (type `init` followed by `train`), and inspect the global and
+network by typing `init` (which will reinitialize the weights) followed by
-by-item error.
-Has the network learned the \textsc{AND} function in
+`train`, and inspect the global and by-item error.
+Has the network learned
-accordance with the success criterion?
-Now try again with `set
+the **AND** function in accordance with the success criterion?
+Now try again
-ZeroErrorRadius 0.1'.
+with `set ZeroErrorRadius 0.1`.
 Do the global and by-item error make sense?
-Has the
-network learned the function in accordance with the criterion?
-Type `set
+Has the network learned the function in accordance with the criterion?
+Type
-MaxEpochs 10000`, and retrain the network.
+`set MaxEpochs 10000`, and retrain the network.
 How about now?

 ### Learning OR